How to cut plexiglass with a Dremel Tool

 Lay your plexiglass on a flat work surface and mark the area you have to cut on the plexiglass Using a marker.
 The plexiglass stretches easily, and it comes with a protective film on the surface.

-Any movement that comes due to measuring, marking, or cutting compromises the quality of the end cut.
-Use a tape measure or ruler if the edge is straight and treasure the distance of your cut.
+Any movement due to measuring, marking, or cutting compromises the quality of the end cut.
+Use a tape measure or ruler if the edge is straight, and treasure the distance of your cut.
 Mark the beginning and endpoints using a marker.
 When using the freehand for cutting, do not use any cutting guides.

 Check where the blade lands when you start running the Dremel tool against the side of the straight edge.
 The edge of the blade has to hit the line for precise cuts.
 When not satisfied, adjust the straight edge till it does.

 Set the tool on 6 or 8 as you turn on the Dremel tool.
-Cutting on less than six cuts less material than required, and cutting above 8, cuts more than expected.
+Cutting on less than six is less material than required, and cutting above eight is more than expected.
 Start cutting at a 45-degree angle and slowly move to 90 degrees.
 That maximizes the blade exposure to the material.

 Continue with the cut till you are satisfied.
 Cut along the marked lines using water in a spray bottle so that you keep the Dremel tool cool.
 Check the mounting and reset.
 Test the Dremel on a scrap piece so that t you do not damage your Dremel tool on a first cut.